 It is generally used in Front Axle of the vehicle.
-In this suspension system, only one wheel is adjusted its position accordingly to the road condition, there is little to zero effect on the opposite wheel. i.e. Mac Pherson Strut, Wishbone, etc. suspension system.
+In this suspension system, only one wheel is adjusted accordingly to the road condition.
+There is little to zero effect on the opposite wheel. i.e. Mac Pherson Strut, Wishbone, etc. suspension system.

 Non-Independent or Rigid Suspension System:

 Here both the wheels are attached to the same axle.
 That means when one wheel comes in contact with any bump or uneven road the other one will also change its position may be tilt or mover upwards or downwards.
 This is generally used in heavy-duty vehicles such as truck, bus, etc. i.e. solid axle leaf spring, solid-axle coil spring.